emilyantosch/shc_pr3_vl/SOL2/slides_3/main.typ

 ]

 #slide[
-  - Beachte:
+  - Note:
-    - Signatur: Methodenname und Parametertypen
+    - Signature: Method name and parameter types
-    - Nur Datentypen der Parameter relevant (Unterscheidung durch Namen nicht möglich)
+    - Only data types of parameters relevant (distinction by names not possible)
-    - Unterscheidung durch Rückgabetyp reicht nicht (Warum?)
+    - Distinction by return type is not sufficient (Why?)
 ]

 #slide[
-  #memo[- Das sind nicht die gleichen Methoden!]
+  #memo[- These are not the same methods!]
   #text(size: 18pt)[
     #align(left + horizon)[
       #grid(